Slicer/teem/src/make/README.txt

   4321: Big Endian (everyone else)

 CC, LD, AR, RM, INSTALL, CHMOD (*): programs used during make

-PURIFY:  the "purify" command name (with full path if needed).
-This must be set if TEEM_PURIFY is "true"

 SHEXT: the extension on the name of shared libraries (.so, .sl, .dll)